Editing images using code

 Painting with a hammer, blindfolded

 The command line is not the right tool for images.
-Even I to admit that.
-OTOH the command line is a better tool to automate things than via a GUI, sometimes even images.
+Even I have to admit that.
+OTOH the command line is a better tool for automating things than a GUI, sometimes even for images.

 1 vips

 vips is my current go-to.
-I think it is under-rated.
+I think it’s under-rated.

 libvips is a demand-driven, horizontally threaded image processing library.
 Compared to similar libraries, libvips runs quickly and uses little memory. libvips is licensed under the LGPL 2.1+.